pjcantin/mazeapp/src/README.txt

 II.
 TODO (?)

-	1) Need to fix updating 'hidden' squares when the user moves a space (comment out first line of UpdateHiddenSquares() to test).
-		a.
-Not enough squares are set visible
-		b.
-Incorrect squares are set visible
-		c.
-Borders won't show up properly
-	2) Would like to find out how to read keystroke input without using an HTML <input> tag and having user click within.
+	1) Would like to find out how to read keystroke input without using an HTML <input> tag and having user click within.
-	3) Lots of code cleanup
+	2) Lots of code cleanup
-	4) Nice to Haves
+	3) Nice to Haves
 		a.
 Checkbox to show/hide exit
 		b.
 Checkboxes to set different difficulty levels b1.
 Easy - just show maze as-is